frnsys/geiger/README.md

 Then try out a NYT article:

     localhost:5001/geiger/<NYT article url>

+This will output the selections from a variety of different strategies.

 To visualize the output of a clustering strategy (for debugging/tweaking purposes):